 Also, depending on the case, organizations protecting consumer and social interests are allowed to bring civil lawsuits to request courts to protect the public interest.

 For product liability claims, the Law on Consumer Protection sets out that:

-- The claimant has the burden of proof to show that he or she has suffered damage as a direct and foreseeable result of a product defect, and he or she was not at fault for causing the loss and damage;
+- The claimant has the burden of proof to show that it has suffered damage as a direct and foreseeable result of a product defect, and her or she was not at fault for causing the loss and damage;

 - The defendant is not liable to pay compensation for loss and damage if it can prove that the defect in the goods was undiscoverable by scientific or technical standards at the time the trader supplied goods to the consumer.